 This January we introduced you to Amanda Lea.
 She was awarded a Leakey Foundation research grant in our fall 2014 cycle for her project entitled “Effects of social conditions on DNA methylation and immune function.”
 Here she updates us on the her latest field season.
-When we dart a baboon, we process it near its social group so that the animal can be released… more »
+When we dart a baboon, we process it near its social group so that the animal can be released quickly and efficiently once it… more »

 New research funded in part by The Leakey Foundation shows that chacma baboons within a troop spend more of their time with baboons that have similar characteristics to themselves: associating with those of a similar age, dominance rank and even personality type such as boldness.
 This is known as homophily, or ‘love of the same’.